 Board also approved Rs 930.165 million as development budget for seven on-going and eight new projects, Rs 95.164 million for accords projects, Rs 157.547 million for ALP projects and Rs 108.860 million as supplementary grant.
 Dr Amir Muhammad founding Chairman PARC, Abdul Majeed Nizamani from Sindh, Mir Jaffar Khan Jamali from Balochistan and other members of the Board suggested various proposals for implementation by PARC for the uplift of agriculture in the country.

-ISLAMABAD – Minister for Finance Ishaq Dar said on Friday that Pakistan-Russia collaboration ...
+ISLAMABAD – Minister for Commerce Khurram Dastagir Khan said on Thursday that taking benefit ...